Picea abies 'Maxwellii'

 -

-The form or habit is a low growing, flat-topped irregular globe outlined with short stout branches.
+This spruce’s form or habit is a low-growing, flat-topped irregular globe outlined with short stout branches.
 Its mature width is substantially wider than its height.
-A notable feature of 'Maxwellii' is its tendency to produce many short thick shoots with exceptionally thick needles and dense clusters of buds.
+The ‘Maxwelli’ spruce tends to produce an abundance of short, thick shoots with unusually thick blue-green needles and dense clusters of buds.
+It develops large pendulous cones that are purple-violet to green when young and light brown when they mature.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.